yacitus/SSAuction/frontend/README.md

 # Fixed?
 - "$ Bid" in the Teams table of the auction page is not calculated correctly after bidding closes on players——it will even show negative numbers
+- nominated players remain in the nomination queue
+- "Unused Nominations" unchanged after nominations
+- Time of Last Nomination in Team Info not displaying

 # MVP Unfinished Features
 - show max bid in team info on team page (if current user in team)